Bangladeshi nationalism: Territorial & national sovereignty

+Economy

 Rahman, while describing Bangladeshi nationalism, also introduced the idea of "peaceful revolutionary economic system" as a key feature of the ideology.
 He believed that Bangladesh's socialist-influenced economy had been in a poor shape because of "years of colonial-style exploitation".
 To abate the deteriorating conditions, a revamp of the economic system is required.
 According to Mubashar Hasan, this new economic system was primarily an "outline for a capitalist system".

 Influences of Islam

 While replacing Bengali nationalism with Bangladeshi nationalism as one of the fundamental principles, Ziaur Rahman also removed the principle of secularism, which was also one of the main features of Bengali nationalism and inserted the line "absolute trust and faith on Almighty Allah".
 Scholars argue that it was a political strategy of Rahman to win the confidence and support of the right wing political parties of Bangladesh.
 Rahman also intended to strengthen the relations of the country with other Muslim states, especially from the Middle East.
 The act also helped the country to be differentiated from neighbouring India, a Hindu majority state.

 Rahman also promoted religious freedom as a component of Bangladeshi nationalism.
 Mubashar Hasan states, Rahman's position on religious freedom adheres to the Islamic principle of Tawhid or "the oneness of Allah" and that Rahman's idea of religious freedom is based on "Islamic way, not a liberal secular way".
 However, Rahman had dismissed theocracy as the governing system for Bangladesh and had opined that "religion should not form the ideological framework of a political party".

 After the assassination of Ziaur Rahman in 1981, Hussain Mohammed Ershad, who held the power following the 1982 coup d'état, also actively nurtured Bangladeshi nationalism with high priority on Islam.
 Ershad had to rely on the support of the right wing political parties as he did not have any support base within both the Awami League and Bangladesh Nationalist Party.
 In 1988, Ershad went even further by declaring Islam as the state religion.